kennisnet/phpNLLOM/readme.md

 # NL LOM

-NL LOM is het Nederlandse applicatieprofiel van LOM.
-Dit profiel is tot stand gekomen na een project van Stichting Kennisnet en SURFfoundation.
+NL LOM is the Dutch applicationprofile of LOM.
+This profile was constructed after a project by Stichting Kennisnet and SURFfoundation.

-Hierin zijn de afspraken Content-zoekprofiel en LORElom geharmoniseerd tot é overkoepelende metadataafspraak voor het Nederlands onderwijs op basis van IEEE-LOM.
+In NL LOM the agreements 'Content-zoekprofiel' and 'LORElom' are merged to form a metadata agreement for Dutch education based on IEEE-LOM.

 ## Summary